openblockchains/bitcoin-ponzi/README.md

 [**Bitcoin consumes 'more electricity than Argentina'.
 The rising value of Bitcoin leads to ever-higher energy consumption**](https://www.bbc.com/news/technology-56012952) by Cristina Criddle, Tech Reporter, British Broadcasting Corp.
 (BBC)

+[**Inside the Cryptocurrency Casino: Bitcoin and its imitators were supposed to democratize the world of money.
+Instead, speculators have gotten rich - and the planet is paying the price**](https://www.currentaffairs.org/2021/02/inside-the-cryptocurrency-casino) by Andrew Ancheta, Current Affairs

+[**The Bit Short: Inside Crypto's Doomsday Machine**](https://crypto-anonymous-2021.medium.com/the-bit-short-inside-cryptos-doomsday-machine-f8dcf78a64d3) by Crypto Anonymous

 [**"I don't believe bitcoin is unique in any way": Why investors should be careful with this cryptocurrency**](http://usatoday.com/story/money/columnist/2021/01/10/investors-cryptocurrency-bitcoin/43312105/) by Sean Williams, Investment Advisor, The Motley Fool

-[**The Bit Short: Inside Crypto's Doomsday Machine**](https://crypto-anonymous-2021.medium.com/the-bit-short-inside-cryptos-doomsday-machine-f8dcf78a64d3) by Crypto Anonymous

 ## 2020